philipebuka/Health_Information_Management_System_ETL/README.md

 # airflow1
-A Data Engineering pipeline extracting data from DHIS2 Postgres into an external postgres database.
+A Data Engineering pipeline extracting data from a Health Information Management System sitting on a Postgres Database, into a Data warehouse.